bredelings/BAli-Phy/doc/developer/builtin.md

 % Adding a C++ function

-BAli-Phy executes C++ functions much more quickly than it executes Haskell functions.
-To add a "builtin" C++ operation to bali-phy's Haskell code, you must add the C++ code for the operation to one of the C++ files in the [src/builtins/](https://github.com/bredelings/BAli-Phy/blob/master/src/builtins) directory.
-You must also tell the Haskell interpreter how to call this function by declaring it one of Haskell modules in the [haskell/](https://github.com/bredelings/BAli-Phy/blob/master/haskell/) directory.
+To add a "builtin" C++ operation to bali-phy's Haskell code, you need to do two things:
+1.. *write* the code for function in a C++ file.
+2. *declare* the C++ builtin function in a Haskell module.
+The second step is necessary to make the C++ function visible in Haskell.

 ## Declaring a C++ builtin in Haskell